Sailplane wing with water ballast

 4. What type of Soaring flight do you expect?
 Thermal, wave, slope, convergence, streeting

-5. Significant headwinds?
+5. Are there significant headwinds?

 Look at the table to determine the associated values:

-Parameters Units Possible Value for your choices
+Parameters Units Possible Value for Your Choices

 Average thermal strength Knots 2 4 6